Swarchal/python-for-HTS/docs/wells.md

 well_to_row_col("A01")
 > (1, 1)
 ```

+The strange thing here is `ord(..) - 64` , what is ord, and why subtract 64?
+`ord()` converts a character into it's unicode integer representation, and for
+unimportant reasons "A" is 65.
+So if you want A = 1, B = 2, etc, subtract 64.

 Instead of just returning a tuple, we can use a `NamedTuple`, so we can access
 the row and column values by name, rather than position.